Ethan-Walker/github-actions-expolre/README.md

-# github-actions-expolre
+# github-actions-explore
-This is repo to try the github actions
+This repo is to try the github actions.